Image file format: PNG

 The PNG (Portable Network Graphics) file format was created as a free, open-source alternative to GIF.
 The PNG file format supports 8-bit (256 colors) paletted images (with optional transparency for all palette colors) and 24-bit truecolor (16 million colors) or 48-bit truecolor with and without an alpha channel – while GIF supports only 8-bit palettes with a single transparent color.

 Compared to JPEG, PNG excels when the image has large, uniformly colored areas.
 Even for photographs – where JPEG is often the choice for final distribution since its lossy compression typically yields smaller file sizes – PNG is still well-suited to storing images during the editing process because of its lossless compression.

-PNG provides a patent-free replacement for GIF (though GIF is itself now patent-free) and can also replace many common uses of TIFF.
+PNG provides a patent-free replacement for GIF (though GIF is now patent-free) and can also replace many common uses of TIFF.
 Indexed-color, grayscale, and truecolor images are supported, plus an optional alpha channel.
 The Adam7 interlacing allows an early preview, even when only a small percentage of the image data has been transmitted—useful in online viewing applications like web browsers.
 PNG can store gamma and chromaticity data, as well as ICC profiles, for accurate color matching on heterogeneous platforms.

 Animated formats derived from PNG are MNG and APNG, which is backwards compatible with PNG and supported by most browsers.